 Jews seeking to flee Nazi persecution in the 1930s had few options, and these were dwindling rapidly.
-The Nuremberg Laws of 1935 and similar anti-Jewish legislation stripped them not only of their fundamental rights, but their assets as well.
+The Nuremberg Laws of 1935 and similar anti-Jewish legislation stripped them not only of their fundamental rights but their assets as well.
 This made emigration even more difficult.

 Even as the anti-Jewish violence of Kristallnacht in 1938 made Nazi intentions clear to the world, Jewish refugees were unwanted.
 Immigration quotas – already discriminatory – were held down by the global Depression.
 Politicians were loath to welcome “paupers” to compete for scarce jobs and add to relief rolls.
-The US government itself was rife with anti-Semitic sentiment.
+The US government itself was rife with an anti-Semitic sentiment.

-Onto this hostile stage came an ad hoc group determined to find a solution.
+Onto this hostile stage came to an ad hoc group determined to find a solution.
 Instrumental were Philippines President Manuel Quezon and US High Commissioner to the Philippines Paul McNutt.
-Also key were the Frieder brothers – Jewish owners of a Manila-based cigar business – and Jacob and Julius Weiss, working with Jewish, American and European networks seeking havens for Jews from Europe.
+Also key were the Frieder brothers – Jewish owners of a Manila-based cigar business – and Jacob and Julius Weiss, working with Jewish, American, and European networks seeking havens for Jews from Europe.